I usually don't preface articles, but in this case, I feel that a brief note is necessary.

 4. Be patient, it takes time and perseverance to succeed

 You have been well trained and sometimes briefly rewarded to post often on your page.
 It could not have worked better for these big techs.
-Users spend on average 4 years before calling it quits.
+Marketers spend on average 4 years before calling it quits.

 5. Terrible ecommerce tool